BBK-PiJ-2015-87/demo/README.md

 In ApplicationConfiguration.class comment out (will not work on localhost, as session is not stored):
     @Scope(value= WebApplicationContext.SCOPE_SESSION, proxyMode = ScopedProxyMode.TARGET_CLASS)

+1. Go to http://localhost:8080/webapp in browser

-1. Enter card details (or copy-paste from CSV) in the following format tp text area:
+2. Enter card details (or copy-paste from CSV) in the following format tp text area:

         Bank Name, 6712-6271-2323-3455, Nov-2012
         Bank Name2, 6712-6271-2323-999, Dec-2013

-2. Click "Submit Cards".
+3. Click "Submit Cards".
 Cards will be added to existing list.

-3. Click "Fetch Cards".
+4. Click "Fetch Cards".
 Json object in sorted order will be rendered on screen.

 ####Notes: